 \section{Introduction}

-The large scale distribution of the matter is mainly described by the gravitational interaction.
+The distribution of matter on large scale is mainly described by the gravitational interaction.
 It is believed that the large scale structure of the universe is a gravitationally amplified descendant of a faint noise field believed to be seeded by quantum fluctuations in the early universe.
 A linear theory for initial perturbations to the present observed matter distribution has been developed extensively~\cite{1}.
 The formation of first structures in the universe took place at a red-shift of $10-30$ in the dark matter halos of masses, $M> 10^5 - 10^8 M_\odot$~\cite{2}.
 This structure formation took place on the imprints of small matter density perturbations in the primordial matter density field.
-Present day $N$-body simulations have confirmed that the initial density perturbations have the potential to grow to the present day observed structure ~\cite{3}.
+It has been verified by $N$-body simulations that the initial density perturbations have the potential to grow to the scale of present day observed structure ~\cite{3}.

-It is well-known that the velocity of galaxies in a cluster doesn't agree well with the total mass of the visible matter.
+It is well-known that the peculiar velocity of galaxies in a cluster doesn't agree well with the total mass of the visible matter.
 The estimated mass was $200 - 400$ times less than the mass required to prevent the rupture of the galaxies from the cluster ~\cite{4}.
 This led to the concept of dark matter.
-Although there is a strong support to the dark matter hypothesis but the identification of the particles that compose this matter is yet under discussion.
-One explanation to this could be a strong correlation between baryonic matter ~\cite{5}and dark-matter.
-The other intriguing idea could be a relevance of modified Newtonian dynamics (MoND) at large scales.
+There is a strong support to the dark matter hypothesis, but the identification of the particles that compose this matter is yet under discussion.
+One explanation to this could be a strong correlation between the dark matter and baryonic matter ~\cite{5}.
+The other intriguing idea could be a relevance of modified Newtonian dynamics (MoND) or any new dynamics on galactic scales.

 The formation and distribution of galaxy clusters are crucial to understand the evolution of the structure formation in the universe.
 Saslaw and Hamilton developed a thermodynamic model for nonlinear regime of the clustering of galaxies in an expanding universe \cite{7}.
 The theoretical predictions of this model involve the distribution of voids as well as galaxies corresponding to under-dense and over-dense regions, respectively, in the initial density field.
-The probability distribution function predicted by this theory for $N$ number of galaxies in volume $V$ is given by
+The probability distribution function of $N$ galaxies found in some volume $V$ predicted by this theory is given by

-where $\bar{N}$ is the average number of particles found in volume $V$ and $b$ is clustering parameter.
+where $\bar{N}$ is the ensemble-average of particles found in any volume $V$ and $b$ is clustering parameter.